 CANSFORD LABS

-New Psychoactive Substances: How the SPICE epidemic took over the UK
+New Psychoactive Substances: How the SPICE epidemic has taken over

 From London to Manchester, reports of the UK’s Spice epidemic - one of the most popular and widespread New Psychoactive Substances - have been all over the news in the past few months.
 With the tabloid press publishing apocalyptic scenes of disorientated users passed out in city centre streets, and shocking ‘behind-the-bars’ footage of its prevalence in UK prisons, Spice, it seems, is everywhere.